Arts Education for All Ages

 Bring a Friend: Earn a $50 credit for each new student- one who has not attended the Summer Program previously- you bring to the Summer Program (limit $500.)
 A new student can be claimed by only one returning student.
 Available to Financial Aid applicants.
 Does not apply to immediate Family Members.

 Four-Week Music or Theatre Discount: High school students who enroll and are accepted in two consecutive music or theatre programs (e.g., Symphony Orchestra/Chamberfest or New Play Development/Shakespeare Intensive) are eligible for a 15% discount on tuition.
-Music students may combine 15% discount with one $1,000 All State/Honor Ensemble discount for music intensives.
+Music students may combine 15% discount with one $1,200 All State/Honor Ensemble discount for music intensives through February 9, 2018.
+Discount lowers to $1,000 after February 9 until April 9, 2018.

 No refunds are made for early withdrawals, student cancellations or no-show (regardless of accident, illness, or change of plans) except as follows.
 Program Protection insurance is available for purchase at online check-out.